Wilkins Micawber

-Wilkins Micawber is a clerk in Charles Dickens's 1850 novel David Copperfield.
+Wilkins Micawber is a fictional character in Charles Dickens's 1850 novel David Copperfield.
 He is traditionally identified with the optimistic belief that "something will turn up."

 His role in the story

 Micawber was incarcerated in debtors' prison (the King's Bench Prison) after failing to meet his creditors' demands.
 His long-suffering wife, Emma, stands by him despite his financial exigencies that force her to pawn all of her family's heirlooms.
 She lives by the maxims, "I will never desert Mr. Micawber!" and "Experientia does it!" (from Experientia docet, "One learns by experience.")

 Micawber is responsible for a major financial setback to another character.
 The hardworking, reliable Tommy Traddles, who is saving to furnish a home for the young woman he hopes to marry, allows his optimism to overcome his common sense.
 He "lends his name" to Micawber by co-signing for his rent, and when Micawber fails to pay, Micawber's creditors seize all of the Micawber family's furniture and personal effects, along with those of Traddles.
 Although Traddles eventually recovers the little round table and flower pot that symbolize his hopes for future happiness, he hampers himself financially by paying off Micawber's debt.

 Micawber is hired as a clerk by the scheming Uriah Heep, who assumes wrongly that Micawber's debts arise from dishonesty.
 But working for Heep allows Micawber to expose his boss as a forger and a cheat.
 To start anew, Micawber and his family emigrate to Australia with Daniel Peggotty and Little Em'ly, where Micawber becomes manager of the Port Middlebay Bank and a successful government magistrate.
 Prior to leaving, Micawber repays the money Traddles spent settling his loan.

 In Hablot Knight Browne's illustrations for the first edition, Micawber is shown wearing knee-breeches, a top hat, and a monocle.
 Micawber was modelled on Dickens' father, John Dickens.